 Welcome to the Riverside Community Church staff onboarding process!
 This page is designed to be a "one-stop" central hub for all the resources designed to help you become familiar with the mission, vision, core values, and the culture of our church and leadership team.
 There are three questions everyone on our staff at RCC must be able to answer: What are we doing?
 Why are we doing it?
 Where do I fit in?
 So as you work through the various steps we encourage you to take notes, ask questions, and keep coming back here as often as necessary until you have a sense of ownership of the content we have curated here for your benefit.
 We're praying for you!

 STAFF ONBOARDING PROCESS

-Fill out and return the appropriate paperwork needed to begin your new ministry role!
+Fill out and return the appropriate application needed to begin your new ministry role!
 Our Bookkeeper and Business Administrator will assist you in this process.
-By now you should have taken these assessments but if you need a recap of what you've done here they are ...
+By now you should have walked through the interview questions and taken these assessments but if you need a recap of what you've done here they are ...

 - Core Values Assessment